plumed/masterclass-21-2/README.md

 The following PLUMED input splits the CV values into blocks and calculates [an average](https://www.notion.so/Sample-mean-583d58d7001343c68a7956a1b9f19f4b) from each block of data separately.
 We can thus use it to get information on
-[the distribution](https://www.notion.so/The-cumulative-probability-distribution-function-dc346bc8b4f1440b8d075f8c8d2b0f53) that is being sampled when we calculate an average from sets of 500 random variables using the ideas discussed in \ref masterclass-21-2-ex-1.
+[the distribution](https://www.notion.so/The-cumulative-probability-distribution-function-dc346bc8b4f1440b8d075f8c8d2b0f53) that is being sampled when we calculate an average from sets of 500 random variables using the ideas discussed in exercise 1.

 \plumedfile
 ````